 Nominated in 1999 for an Emmy Award for his memorable role as Dennis Finch, the wise-cracking, power-hungry assistant on “Just Shoot Me,” David Spade became a household favorite during his five-year stint as a cast member of NBC’s “Saturday Night Live.”
-The comedian was also nominated for a Golden Globe in 2000, an American Comedy Award in 1999, for his work on “Just Shoot Me”.
-Spade’s television and film career continues to grow.
+The comedian was also nominated for a Golden Globe in 2000 and an American Comedy Award in 1999 for his work on NBC’s “Just Shoot Me”.

-On the small screen, Spade was recently seen on the seventh and final season of the CBS comedy “Rules of Engagement.”
-The show was produced by Sony’s Happy Madison Productions and centered around three men, in different stages of their relationships: married, engaged and single.
-The half hour situational comedy stared Spade as the content bachelor and serial dater, as the comedy follows this unique friendship.
-The show enjoyed excellent ratings throughout all seven seasons.
+On the small screen, Spade previously starred in the CBS comedy “Rules of Engagement”, which ran for seven seasons from 2007 through 2013.
+The show was produced by Sony’s Happy Madison Productions and centered around three men in different stages of their relationships: married, engaged, and single.
+The half hour situational comedy starred Spade as a content bachelor and serial dater and enjoyed excellent ratings and critical success throughout all seven seasons.

-Last year, Spade was heard as the voice of the ‘Griffin invisible man’ in the animated feature, HOTEL TRANSYLVANIA alongside Adam Sandler, Selena Gomez, Steve Buscemi, Kevin James, and Andy Samberg to name a few.
+In 2012, Spade was heard as the voice of the ‘Griffin invisible man’ in the animated feature, HOTEL TRANSYLVANIA alongside Adam Sandler, Selena Gomez, Steve Buscemi, Kevin James, and Andy Samberg, among others.
+He will reprise his role in the film’s sequel, HOTEL TRANSYLVANIA 2, which will release on September 25, 2015.

-Spade co-starred with “SNL” alumnus Chris Farley in the films TOMMY BOY and BLACKSHEEP, and the pair won a 1996 MTV Movie Award for ‘Best On-Screen Duo’ for the former.
-His other feature credits include REALITY BITES, LIGHT SLEEPER, and CONEHEADS.
-In 1999, Spade starred the romantic comedy LOST & FOUND, for which he also co-wrote the screenplay.
+Other popular film credits include Sony Pictures’ BENCHWARMERS and Paramount Pictures’ DICKIE ROBERTS: FORMER CHILD STAR, the latter which he co-wrote with Fred Wolf.
+Both opened #1 at the box official and enjoyed both critical and commercial success.
+Spade also co-starred with SNL alumnus Chris Farley in the films TOMMY BOY and BLACKSHEEP, the former for which the pair won a 1996 MTV Movie Award for ‘Best On-Screen Duo’.
+He has also appeared in REALITY BITES, LIGHT SLEEPER, CONEHEADS, and LOST & FOUND, that latter for which he also co-wrote the screenplay.

 Kevin Farley has truly established himself as a comedic presence both on the big screen and television.